 Queen Anne homes were popular around the country from the mid-19th century into the 20th century, and Austin was no exception.
 Many of these homes were built by leading residents eager to show off their wealth.
 The Queen Anne style includes gables, towers, large windows, and covered porches.

-Elizabet Ney Museum, which looks like a castle, and the Oliphant-Walker House.
+Two remarkable examples of this style are the Elizabet Ney Museum, which looks like a castle, and the Oliphant-Walker House.
 The Elizabet Ney Museum was built in 1893 by the eccentric German sculptor who moved to Austin in 1882.
 Her many works are on display, as are creations of other artists.
 The grounds also feature a historic prairie landscape restoration that gives visitors an idea of what the area looked like when Ney bought the land in 1882.
 The Oliphant-Walker House was built in 1894 by local resident and noted photographer William J. Oliphant.

 Both houses are in the Hyde Park National Register Historic Neighborhood.